Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Watashi no Restaurant (わたしのレストラン)*
 - *Xena - Warrior Princess (never released in Japan)*

+# List of games that display a printer support on the box but without any printing confirmed

+These games display a printer support logo on their box but I did not find any evidence of a printer library into their code (even a remainder) and it seems than nobody on internet was able to print something from them:

+- *Grand Theft Auto (USA version)
+- *The Muppet (USA version)

 # Time for statistics !

 On the 107 games compatible with the Game Boy Printer: